-As a response, the interviewer might say that Brazillian governments are committed to reducing bureaucracy by simplifying its tax structure and investing in public services digitalization (such as digitized tax fillings).
+As a response, the interviewer might say that Brazilian governments are committed to reducing bureaucracy by simplifying their tax structure and investing in public services digitalization (such as digitized tax fillings).
 This is a positive improvement, making Brazil a more attractive place to do business.
 You can raise other concerning issues in a similar manner if needed.

 The biggest concern so far is competition from well-established meat players, and lab-grown meat competitors in the near future.